PHP add_rewrite_var() Function: Everything You Need to Know

 How to Use the add_rewrite_var() Function

 Using the add_rewrite_var() function is straightforward.
-Here is the syntax of the function:
+It accepts a single parameter: the name of the query variable.
+Here is the syntax:

 Conclusion

-The add_rewrite_var() function is a useful tool for adding a new query variable to the list of rewrite query variables in your PHP web application.
-By understanding the syntax and usage of the function, you can easily add new query variables to the list of rewrite query variables.
-We hope this article has been informative and useful in understanding the add_rewrite_var() function in PHP.
+The add_rewrite_var() function is a useful WordPress tool for registering custom query variables for rewrite rules.
+By understanding its single-parameter syntax and proper hooking practice, you can easily extend WordPress query parsing.
+We hope this article has been informative and useful in understanding the add_rewrite_var() function.

 What does the function add_rewrite_var() in PHP do?